RakelTAFA/Network_traffic_catcher/README.md

-[NOT FINISHED]

 # 🛜 Network Traffic Catcher

 ## Introduction

-The purpose of this project is to filter traffic network and notify me when a connection to a non desired website or service from a device using the network occurs (like a Proxy).\
+The purpose of this project is to filter traffic network and notify me when a connection to a non desired website or service from a device using the network occurs (like a Proxy).

 It was a good oppportunity for me to learn more about networks in general, and to get in touch with network and low-level programming.
 <br/>
 <br/>